Devlander-Software/discord-webhook-notifier-action/COMPARISON.md

 ## 🎯 Conclusion

-While other actions focus on basic functionality, our Discord Notify Action provides:
+While other actions focus on basic functionality, our Discord Webhook Notifier Action provides:

 1. **🚀 Performance**: 3x faster than competitors
 2. **🧠 Intelligence**: Smart auto-detection and formatting